ericln/bench_rest_test/README.md

 `npm start`
 ```

+The app is a simple select menu that will basically output the desired reports.
+Just for fun, this can be anything that calls the report methods.

 ## To do, and more
 - More unit test, the unit test written so far is just an example of what can be done.
 - More defensive coding and error handling.